mneralla/leaflet-challenge/README.md

    ![4-JSON](Images/4-JSON.png)

-2. **Import & Visualize the Data**
+ **Import & Visualize the Data**

    I created a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

-   * The data markers reflected the magnitude of the earthquake in their size and color.
+   * The data markers reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes will appear larger and darker in color.
    * Included popups that provide additional information about the earthquake when a marker is clicked.
+   * Various viewing mode options (Dark Mode, Light Mode, Outdoor Mode, Satellite Mode, Street Mode)
+   * Button option to add or remove Earthquakes from the map